Medically reviewed by Drugs.com. Last updated on Apr 20, 2022.

 - Apply ice for 15 to 20 minutes at a time, every three to four hours to bring down the swelling.

-- Don't put any weight on your injured foot or ankle.
+- Don't put any weight on your injured foot.

 - Lightly wrap the injury in a soft bandage that provides slight compression.